Parthian war of Caracalla: Events leading up to the war

 In the years immediately before the war, Parthia was roiled by a conflict between the two sons of King Vologases V. Vologases VI succeeded his father in 208 but his brother Artabanus IV rebelled and declared himself king soon afterwards.
 While Artabanus eventually gained the upper hand, though without totally defeating his brother, the conflict destabilised the neighbouring kingdoms of Armenia and Osroene in the buffer zone between the Roman and Parthian Empires.
 Caracalla exploited civil strife in both kingdoms in order to expand Roman power in the region and set the scene for an advance into Parthia.
 As Armenia and Osroene were both in the Parthian sphere of influence at this time – Armenia had swung between being either a Roman or a Parthian client state for over a century – he evidently saw an establishment of Roman domination as being a way of reducing Parthian power and positioning himself for an eventual move against Parthia itself.

-According to the Roman historian Cassius Dio, the Osroenean king Abgar X aroused discontent among his people by ruling them harshly.
+According to the Roman historian Cassius Dio, the Osroenean king Abgar IX aroused discontent among his people by ruling them harshly.
 Caracalla used this as a pretext to overthrow Abgar, summoning him to a meeting and then imprisoning the king.
 With Abgar out of the way, Caracalla proceeded to annex Osroene and make it a Roman province.
 Three years later, he intervened in a civil conflict between Khosrov I of Armenia and his sons.
 The emperor offered to mediate in their dispute but proceeded to imprison the king and his quarrelling sons, provoking an uprising among the Armenians.
 The uprising was still ongoing at the time of Caracalla's death in 217.

 Caracalla travelled to the eastern Mediterranean in 215 and remained in the region for the rest of his reign, making Antioch his de facto capital during this period.
 He is reported by Herodian to have sought to associate himself with Alexander the Great – to have "become Alexander" – when he marched into Asia Minor via Macedonia, and to have ordered the construction of numerous statues of the conqueror in Rome and elsewhere as a consequence.
 Dio and Herodian both report that Caracalla travelled to Alexandria in Egypt to pay his respects at the tomb of the Macedonian king but instead carried out a great massacre of the local population in 215.